LITANY---------------------------------BRIEF BIO-SKETCH

 pagan.
 He too, desirous of seeing the Angel, received instruction and

-majesty of the blessed Spirit.
+sweetness and majesty of the blessed Spirit.

 All three, later on,